Bootstrap

 2 Enoch (Slavonic Enoch).
 Late first century AD or after.
 Introduces Satanail, an archangel who falls through pride before the creation of man.

 Life of Adam and Eve and Apocalypse of Moses.
 First century AD.
-Tell the story of Satan refusing to bow to Adam at the creation, being cast out for that refusal, turning his envy on the first couple.
-The proximate source of the medieval Vita Adae et Evae tradition and of the Islamic Iblis narrative.
+Tell the story (in the Latin Life of Adam and Eve; the Greek Apocalypse of Moses lacks the episode) of Satan refusing to bow to Adam at the creation, being cast out for that refusal, turning his envy on the first couple.
+The proximate source of the medieval Vita Adae et Evae tradition and of the shared Near Eastern tradition behind the Islamic Iblis narrative.

 Origen.
 De Principiis (On First Principles).
 Third century AD.
-The first major Christian theologian to read Isaiah 14 and Ezekiel 28 as describing a pre-temporal angelic fall.
+The first to build the pre-temporal angelic fall into doctrine, welding Isaiah 14 to Ezekiel 28 — texts Tertullian had already applied to the devil in passing (Against Marcion II.10; V.11, 17).
 Origen’s heavy Platonism is the proximate channel through which Plato’s metaphysical assumptions entered the patristic reading of those prophetic texts.
 The chain from Plato to the Christian Lucifer myth runs through Origen first.

 Augustine.
 City of God (De Civitate Dei).
 Books XI-XII.
 Fifth century AD.
 Systematized what Origen began.
 Developed the angelic-fall narrative theologically, named pride as the cause of Satan’s rebellion, and gave the doctrine the gravitas of the Bishop of Hippo.
 Every Western theologian after Augustine inherited this framework.

 Gregory the Great.
 Homilies on the Gospels and other works.
 Sixth century AD.
-Codified the nine choirs of angels and placed Lucifer at the top before his fall.
+Fixed the nine choirs of angels in the Latin West and placed Lucifer at the top before his fall.
 The hierarchical angelology Milton later inherits is Gregory’s bequest.

 Caedmon’s Hymn and the Anglo-Saxon Genesis B. Seventh through tenth centuries.
 Put Satan’s rebellion into English-language verse a thousand years before Milton.